 Action 18.B.1.c.
 Consider improvements to reduce deer collisions in the Valley as needed.

 Action 18.B.1.d.
-Study potential operational and safety improvementsat the intersection of Eastside Lane and US 395.
+Study potential operational and safety improvements at the intersection of Eastside Lane and US 395.

+Action 18 B.1.e.
+Promote traffic calming and safety improvements through Main Street/US 395 in the communities of Coleville and Walker.

 Objective 18.C.
 Provide a loop trail system in the Valley for use by bicyclists and pedestrians.